Simon Boccanegra: Performance history

 While not a popular success, it did garner some critical acclaim, "with the music being praised for its fidelity to the text, the orchestration for its elegance, the melody for its inspiration" noted the Gazzetta Musicale, but Budden notes that "complaints of 'obscurity', 'severity', harmonic abstruseness' are heard from even the most respectful of critics".
 And Verdi himself was fairly blunt in his assessment: "I've had a fiasco in Venice almost as great as that of La traviata" he reported to Clara Maffei.

 Following its 1857 premiere, Simon Boccanegra was performed in Reggio Emilia, "where it triumphed ... ... and again in Naples in 1858 ..."
 There was similar acclaim after the Rome presentation about the same time, but "on the other hand, Boccanegra had been laughed off the stage in Florence" and "had been a fiasco at La Scala in 1859".

 It was given in Malta in 1860, Madrid and Lisbon in 1861, and Buenos Aires and Montevideo in 1862, but, after that, it almost completely disappeared with only a sporadic performance or two, including Corfu in 1870 and Alexandria in late 1880.

 A concert performance of the original version, possibly its first hearing in 100 years (and its UK premiere), took place at the Golders Green Hippodrome in London on 2 August 1975 before an invited audience "masterminded" by Julian Budden with Sesto Bruscantini in the title role and André Turp as Gabriele.
 This production was broadcast on 1 January 1976 and issued on CD.
-It was also performed by the Royal Opera, London as a concert performances in June 1995 with Anthony Michaels-Moore and José Cura and staged at Covent Garden in June 1997 with Sergei Leiferkus and Plácido Domingo in the two aforementioned male roles.
+It was also performed by the Royal Opera, London in concert in June 1995 with Anthony Michaels-Moore and José Cura and staged at Covent Garden in June 1997 with Sergei Leiferkus and Plácido Domingo in the two aforementioned male roles.
 The Amelias in the 1995 and 1997 versions were Amanda Roocroft and Kallen Esperian respectively.

 In August 1999 there was a set of performances at the Festival della Valle d'Itria in Martina Franca, which was recorded.
 That same year it was given by New York Grand Opera, this being its first New York performance.
 Sarasota Opera, in its "Verdi Cycle" series of all of the composer's works, gave it its American premiere in 1992.